zrmacc/MNR/README.md

 ##  1.0 -0.1 -0.1 -0.1
 ```
 ## Trivariate Outcome
 The list `D.mnr` contains a simulated data set for $n=1000$ subjects with trivariate normal outcomes.
 The target and surrogate outcomes have unit variances, and an exchangeable correlation structure, with $\rho=0.5$.
-The target and first surrogate outcomes depend on three independent standard normal covariates, whereas the second surrogate outcome depends on four such covariates. `Beta` contains the regression coefficients used to generate the subject-specific target mean $\mu_{T,i}$ from the target design matrix `D.t`.
-Likewise, `Alpha` contains the regression coefficients used to generate the subject-specific surrogate means $\mu_{S,i}$ from the surrogate design matrices.
-In the case of multiple surrogates, `D.s` is a *list* of design matrices, with one matrix per surrogate outcome.
+The target and first surrogate outcomes depend on three independent standard normal covariates, while the second surrogate outcome depends on four such covariates. `Beta` contains the regression coefficients linking the target outcome `y.t` to the target model matrix `Z.t`.
+Likewise, `Alpha` contains the regression coefficients linking the surrogate outcomes `y.s` to the surrogate model matrices in `L.s`.
+In the case of multiple surrogates, `L.s` is a *list* of design matrices, with one matrix per surrogate outcome.
 By default, each surrogate mean is afford its own regression parameters.
-To fit a *parallel coefficient model*, in which each surrogate mean has the same regression parameters, set `parallel=T` within `Score.mnr`.
-Fitting a parallel coefficient requires that each design matrix has the same columns.
+To fit a **parallel coefficient model**, in which the surrogate means share a common set of regression coefficients, set `parallel=T`.
+Fitting a parallel coefficient model requires that each design matrix has the same columns.

 ```r